mattermost/mattermost-handbook/contributors/join-us/agency-onboarding.md

 AZ CA CO FL GA IN KS MA MD MI MO NC NJ NV NY OK SC TN TX UT VA WA WI

 Preparing to hire an employee in a new state takes time, and we may be subject to new regulations, taxes, and reporting obligations.
 If a candidate is progressing in the interview process and would be living and working from a U.S. state not listed above, the Recruiter will DM finance with the state and the title of the position the candidate may fill at least three weeks prior to an anticipated offer.

+# How to Communicate with Mattermost
+Once a contract has been signed, agencies will be invited to join our Mattermost Community and Lever, our Applicant Tracking System.
+These two systems are the easiest and most ideal method to communicate because it helps maintain a high-level of collaboration and feedback with our Mattermost hiring team, including specific Hiring Managers.

 ## Sign up to Mattermost

 In order to facilitate communication, we would like you to join our Community.
 We will create a channel for you, the Hiring Manager, Natalie Jew (HR Director), and Teresa Novoa (Recruiting Manager) to interact there.
 At first, we will try to calibrate the potential candidates you may have.
 Then, as you will have access to Lever (our ATS), you will first upload candidates there and then ping us on Mattermost anytime if you have any further questions around them.
 Please keep all the conversation in that channel.